 1. Get Better Sleep, Not Just More Steps

 It’s when your body has time to fix cells, handle hormones, and produce energy, among other things.
-When you don’t get enough of it, your immune system tends to work worse, and you’re more likely to get sick with chronic illnesses.
+When you don’t get enough of it, your immune system tends to work worse, and you’re more likely to get sick with chronic illnesses, showing how habits that improve lifespan naturally extend beyond movement.

 According to a Harvard Health article, adults who get less than seven hours of sleep each night are more prone to heart disease and obesity.
 Also of critical importance is a bedtime routine.
-Try to keep your room as dark and quiet as possible, and avoid screens before going to bed.
+Try to keep your room as dark and quiet as possible, and avoid screens before going to bed to support longevity habits beyond step counts.

 2. Eat Real Food, Not Processed Meals

-Eating a healthy diet that includes vegetables, fruits, whole grains, and lean protein can significantly reduce your risk of developing diabetes, experiencing a heart attack, or getting cancer.
-The World Health Organization claims that consuming excessively processed food leads to more inflammation and, therefore, to shortened life spans.
+If you eat a healthy diet that is rich in whole grains, vegetables and fruit, and lean protein, it can actually cut your risk of developing diabetes, having a heart attack, or getting cancer nearly in half.
+The World Health Organization says too much processed food results in more inflammation and, hence, shorter life spans.

 3. Manage Stress Before It Manages You

-Getting rid of the mental clutter that you have is something that is worth making time for.
-It might be beneficial to engage in some meditation, write an entry in your journal, or simply go for a walk in the woods.
+Clearing the mental clutter is something that is worth finding time for.
+It would be a beneficial idea to meditate, write in your journal, or just take a walk in the woods as part of life-extending natural habits.

 4. Stay Connected With People Who Matter

-Helpful family and friends make you feel better emotionally, reduce stress, and contribute to a quicker recovery.
-According to The Harvard 85-year Study of Adult Development, those on the brink of intimate relationships always tend to live healthier and stay more mentally sharp.
+Supportive family and friends improve your mood, reduce stress, and speed up recovery.
+The Harvard 85-year Study of Adult Development found that those teetering on the precipice of a committed intimate relationship have always appeared healthier and sharper than peers.

 5. Move Every Day Because You Enjoy It